Himanshu003-r/A-Store-API/README.md

 * REGEX - Regular expression for sorting the products based on inputed values

 # NPM modules to install
-`mongoose` forward database connection and schema buiding
+`mongoose` forward database connection and schema buiding to Mongo virtual cloud Atlas
 * On terminal `npm i mongoose`
 * In project call for `const mongoose = require('mongoose')`